QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 By thinking a little harder about the mathematical structure of the Ramsey problem and using some linear algebra, we can simplify the problem that we hand over to a ``machine learning`` algorithm.

-The idea here is that the Ramsey problem that chooses  $\vec \mu$ to maximize the government's value function {eq}`eq:Ramseyvalue`subject to equation  {eq}`eq:inflation101` is actually a quadratic optimum problem whose solution is characterized by a set of simultaneous linear equations in $\vec \mu$.
+We start by recalling that  the Ramsey problem that chooses  $\vec \mu$ to maximize the government's value function {eq}`eq:Ramseyvalue`subject to equation  {eq}`eq:inflation101`.

+This  is actually an optimization  problem with a quadratic objective function and linear constraints.

+First-order conditions for this problem are a set of simultaneous linear equations in $\vec \mu$.

+If we trust that the second-order conditions for a maximum are also satisfied (they are in our problem), we can compute the Ramsey plan by solving these equations for $\vec \mu$.

 We'll apply this approach here and compare answers with what we obtained above with the gradient descent approach.